 Testing an Alert

-Occasionally, you may wish to test an alert prior to setting it up on a Schedule, as you may not be certain it will execute properly.
+Occasionally you may wish to test an alert prior to setting it up on a Schedule, as you may not be certain it will execute properly.
 For Advanced Alerts in particular, testing them first is highly recommended!
 VizAlerts allows an alert to be tested on a one-off basis without being scheduled through the use of a specific comment: